Johann-S/JSUnitSaucelabs/README.md

 ## Used by

-If you want to add your name here do not hesitate to open a PR :wink:
+If you want to add your project here do not hesitate to open a PR :wink:

 - [Bootstrap](https://github.com/twbs/bootstrap)